K2-SPICE Overview Information

 Schizophrenia: K2/spice might increase the chance for agitation, hallucinations, and other symptoms of schizophrenia in people with schizophrenia.
 Avoid use.

-Seizure disorder (epilepsy): K2/spice might cause more seizures in people with seizure disorders.
+Seizure disorders: K2/spice might cause more seizures in people with seizure disorders such as epilepsy.
 Avoid use.

 Moderate Interaction Be cautious with this combination